 What got you started in custom homebuilding?

-I left the corporate world so I could make a difference in my local community.
-Being a builder gives me the ability to do that.
+I [John] left the corporate world so I could make a difference in my local community.
+Being a builder gives me that opportunity.

 What inspires and influences your work?

 The team at Gordon James thrives on delivering dreams to our customers.
 Watching their ideas come to life is an amazing experience that we love to be part of.